ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 | Health Check | TCP, ICMP, HTTP, HTTPS| HTTP, HTTPS |
 | Require MultiAZ? | No | Yes |

-# ALB
+# ALB Facts

 Path based routing & management - because the routing is based on URL matching target groups can be containers, different port on the same box or simply different target groups.
-The enables the ability to manage each target group individually.
+This enables the ability to manage each target group individually.

 Target groups are EC2 instances or containers managed as an entity and checks the health of the group automatically.

 ## Listeners

 ALB listeners supports HTTP & HTTPS only.
 Rules determine where the traffic gets forwarded.
 The default rule has no conditions and runs if no other rules are matched.
 Each rule has a priority, host and path and can only `Forward` to a target group.

 ## ELB Facts

 In a EC2-Classic situation, an ELB support ports, 25, 80, 443, 465, 587 and 1024-65535 (how is this on the test???) while in an EC2-VPC it support ports 1-65535.
-An Elastic IP can no be assigned to a ELB.
+An Elastic IP can not be assigned to a ELB.
 DNS apex zone support is in the house while multiple non-wild card SSL certs will require multiple ELB.
+It also support IPv4 &amp; IPv6.
+Can load balance the zone apex as well.

 ## ELB Cookie Stickiness